-The GMC regularly updates a publication known as ‘Good Medical Practice’.
-This outlines what they expect from the medical professionals.
+The GMC regularly updates a publication known as ‘Good medical practice’ outlining what they expect from medical professionals.
 Read this document as part of your SJT preparation.

 Time: 26 minutes

-To cover the SJT in depth, get Medify’s UCAT course, but here's a general overview of the structure:
+To cover the SJT in depth, check out our UCAT Online Course, but here's a general overview of the structure:

 The most common question requirement is to scale or rank statements, gauging the ‘appropriateness’ or the ‘importance’ of an action.
 For these questions, you are asked to select from four possible options with varying degrees of appropriateness or importance.

-There are also a small number of 'drag and drop' style questions, where you will be given 3 options and must decide which 2 of these are the most and least appropriate respectively:
+There are also a small number of 'drag and drop' style questions, where you will be given three options and must decide which two of these are the most and least appropriate respectively:

 These questions may seem unusual at first, but with focus and effort, they become more natural as you start to recognise patterns.
-Whilst you will come across ranking questions most often, don’t disregard the others: getting good at these can mean easy marks from the exam.
+While you'll come across ranking questions most often, don’t disregard the others as getting good at these can mean easy marks from the exam.

 Our free UCAT practice questions cover the SJT, so you can start to learn the format and presentation of the section.
-Don’t worry if you get things wrong at first; treat it as exploration.
+Don’t worry if you get things wrong at first, just treat it as exploration.